 Is a warranty provided with Photizo?

-If my Photizo goes wrong, what should I do?
+If my Photizo isn’t working properly, what should I do?

 Please provide the date of purchase and the reason for return, including details of the fault.
+Please also ensure that you have checked through our troubleshooting guide included in the form.
 When sending it back, pack the device with the charger ensuring suitable materials are used to avoid damage in transit, and return it to us using registered or Special Delivery post to our address shown on our Contact Us page.

 Is Photizo Light Therapy a Laser device?